geertj/gruvi/README.rst

 .. image:: https://badge.fury.io/py/gruvi.png
     :target: http://badge.fury.io/py/gruvi

-*Improved ergonomics for Python programmers using asynchronous IO.*
+*Improved ergonomics for Python programmers wanting to use asynchronous IO.*

 Gruvi is an asynchronous IO library for Python.
 It focuses on the following desirable properties: